-- Made observation drawings from primary and secondary sources; - Undertaken research in preparation for each unit of work; - Developed alternative ideas; - Experimented with different media, techniques and materials; - Examined and evaluated the work of relevant artists and designers; - Evaluated their own work.
+- Made observation drawings from primary and secondary sources; - Undertaken research in preparation for each unit of work; - Developed alternative ideas; - Experimented with different media, techniques and materials; - Examined and evaluated the work of relevant artists and designers; - evaluated your own work.

-At the end of the course students will mount a display of their work, before it is assessed.
+At the end of the course you will mount a display of your work, before it is assessed.